rexrainbow/phaser3-rex-notes/docs/docs/ui-buttons.md

     - `'top-to-bottom'`, `'vertical'`,`'v'`, `'y'`, or `1` : Arrange button game objects from top to bottom.
 - `background` : Game object of background, optional.
 This background game object will be resized to fit the size of grid table.
 - `buttons` : Array of button game objects.
-- `groupName` : Group name of these button game objects, used in triggered events.
-Set to `undefined` to ignore this parameter in event callback.
 - `align` : Alignment of these button game objects.
     - `undefined`, or `'left'`, or `'top'` : Align game object at left, or top.
     - `'center'` : Align game object at center.